Cosmic Stories and Stirring Science Stories: Publication history

 Wollheim sent a letter out to his contacts in science fiction fandom, announcing the new magazines.
 Originally the plan had been to publish a single monthly title, but this was changed by the publisher to two alternating bimonthly magazines, to be called Cosmic Stories and Stirring Science Stories.
 The first to appear was the February 1941 issue of Stirring Science Stories.
 Wollheim had announced a planned newsstand date of 15 December 1940, but according to Damon Knight's later recollection the magazine appeared in January 1941.
 The two titles alternated months until the July 1941 issue of Cosmic Stories (by that time retitled Cosmic Science-Fiction on the cover), after which the magazines were cancelled.
 Some months later Wollheim was able to find another publisher, Manhattan Fiction Publications, and a fourth issue of Stirring appeared, dated March 1942.
 Wartime constraints prevented the new publisher from continuing, and there were no more issues of either title.

 An announcement in the January 1941 Writer's Digest listed the payment rate as half a cent per word.
 This was a low rate, but it would have been on a par with many other magazines of the era, had Wollheim been able to achieve it.
-In the event he was able to start paying small amounts to his authors after the first couple of issues; C.M.
-Kornbluth was paid for several of his later stories for the two magazines, though the rates were well below half a cent per word.
+In the event he was able to start paying small amounts to his authors after the first couple of issues; Kornbluth was paid for several of his later stories for the two magazines, though the rates were well below half a cent per word.